 They’re pleased to meet you!
 Don’t you know their names?

 The Devil You Know is our Bordeaux style wine aged in French oak; its counterpart, The Devil You Don’t Know, is a blend of Rhone varieties and aged in new American oak.

 We also have the Old Scratch Cabernet Sauvignon, off Red Mountain.

 All three wines are taking over our tasting rooms from June 5th – June 18th.
 Swing by to give them a try!

 You can find our more about them on our wines page, or visit the store to purchase.

-The Hollywood Tasting Room is now operating on Winter hours.
-Enjoy glass pours specials by our fire on those brisk fall evenings.
+The Hollywood Tasting Room is now operating on Summer hours.
+Enjoy glass pours specials on our patio during these warm evenings.